jonnonz1/nz-statute-book/acts/public/2007/major-events-management-act-2007.md

   (g) in the case of a word, the word is the surname or initials (not being used for the purpose of defeating the intention of this section) of a foundation member of the body or of the person engaging in the business, trade, or occupation.

 ### 31 Penalty for offence against section 28
-Every person who commits an offence against section 28 is liable on summary conviction to a fine not exceeding $150,000.
+Every person who commits an offence against section 28 is liable on conviction to a fine not exceeding $150,000.

 ### 32 Defence to offence against section 28
 It is a defence to a prosecution for an offence against section 28, in relation to a breach of section 28 committed by the publication of an advertisement, if the defendant proves—